michael-yin/scrapy_guru/docs/source/tasks/json_extract.rst

 Goal
 ------------------

-Recently many websites extract from json data saved in html source.
+Recently many websites extract info from json data saved in html source.
 So we need to learn how to handle this situation.

 You should create a spider which have name ``json_extract``